-With your help we can make this program a reality
+With your help we can change the future of farming

-The Berry Center and Sterling College are undertaking an ambitious collaborative effort to raise the funds necessary to launch and sustain the Wendell Berry Farming Program.
-We need these resources to revive farm economies, good land use, and vitality for rural America.
+The Berry Center and Sterling College are undertaking an ambitious collaborative effort to raise the funds necessary to sustain and grow the Wendell Berry Farming Program.
+We need these resources to revive farm economies, renew healthy land use, and inspire vitality for rural America.
 We believe that a new agrarian educational model, one that is both practical and visionary, is essential at this critical time.

 “ [I]f improvement is going to begin anywhere, it will have to begin out in the country and in the country towns.
 This is not because of any intrinsic virtue that can be ascribed to rural people, but because of their circumstances.
 Rural people are living, and have lived for a long time, at the site of the trouble.” —Wendell Berry, “The Work of Local Culture”

 The Berry Center and Sterling College, as partnering organizations, will ensure that existing operations and programs are not compromised as a result of the launch of the Wendell Berry Farming Program.
 The start-up costs include pilot educational programs for students, academic and administrative leadership in outreach and curricular design, travel, and promotion of the program to raise the funds to secure the program in perpetuity.